m1212e/prismabox/README.md

 // a model enforcing a unique selector for a query to an entity
 // this can be passed to e.g. a `findUnique()` query in prisma export const PostWhere = ...

-// a model for input data validation.
-Only contains non relation fields and filters out
-// some typically auto generated fields like "id" or "createdAt"
-// can be used for entity creation
-// respects the @prismabox.hide.data annotation to ignore fields specifically for the data model export const PostData = ...
-// just like the above but allows each field to be not set.
-Useful for updating entities export const PostDataOptional = ...

 ```

 ### Data models